Will my course content display in the Blackboard app?

 - Files attached to feedback

 - Response feedback for individual answers to questions is not visible in the app.
-This is feedback that you set up during question creation or provide on essay questions in Original courses.
-You can select options to automatically display this type of feedback to students when they view attempts, but students need to access their course on a desktop browser to view it.
+This is feedback that instructors set up during question creation or provide on essay questions in Original courses.
+Instructors can select options to automatically display this type of feedback to students when they view attempts, but students need to access their course on a desktop browser to view it.

 *Statements regarding our product development initiatives, including new products and future product upgrades, updates or enhancements represent our current intentions, but may be modified, delayed or abandoned without prior notice and there is no assurance that such offering, upgrades, updates or functionality will become available unless and until they have been made generally available to our customers.